coderefinery/git-intro/_episodes/02-basics.md

 Indeed, Git lets you do marvelous things with history.
 This is all fine and well as long as you are modifying commits that you are not sharing with others.
-When you start collaborating with other people it is considered very bad form and will cause a lot of grief to others if you change things that are already public and have been used.
+When you start collaborating with other people it will cause a lot of grief to others if you change things that are already public and have been used.

-In short: **if you change commits that other people depend on, you will lose friends and social contacts!**
+In short: **if you change commits that other people depend on, you will lose friends!**

-In other words: **changing history is best left to expert time travelers.**

-More in this after we learn git remotes.
+More in this after we learn Git remotes.

 ### Questions